SVR5

 The address family specified is not installed or supported on the host.

 Temporary resource allocation failure; try again later.
-Drivers can return this error when resource allocation fails, for example, kmem_alloc(D3) or allocb(D3str).
+Drivers can return this

 The operation requested is already being performed.